The Ultimate CCTV Security Surveillance Buying Guide in Australia

 - Ability to easily access video footage remotely via a smart device

 - Camera firmware can easily be updated

-- Advanced features like motion detection, face detection, tripwire technology, email & Push notifications, digital zoom, and image enhancement technology
+- Advanced features like motion detection, face detection, tripwire technology, email & Push notifications to smartphone, digital zoom, and image enhancement technology

 - Ability to cover a much wider area – up to 3 times more than analogue cameras

 - High resolution video needs adequate hard drive storage capacity